Daniel-KM/Omeka-plugin-ArkAndNoid/README.md

 See a living example in the [Bibliothèque patrimoniale] of [Mines ParisTech] (click on "Notice" to display the record of any document).

-If you don't have an authority number, the plugin will create a non standard ark, but nevertheless a unique and opaque identifier that can be managed.
+If you don’t have an authority number, the plugin will create a non standard ark, but nevertheless a unique and opaque identifier that can be managed.